I have been teaching mathematics in an Australian High School since 1982, and I am a contributing author to mathematics text books.

 Fibonacci simplified the problem by making several assumptions.

-Start with one newly-born pair of rabbits, one male, one female.
+- Assumption 1.
+Start with one newly-born pair of rabbits, one male, and one female.

 This scenario can be shown as a diagram.